Dolores Huerta: Dolores Huerta Foundation

 In 2016, the DHF was one of the plaintiffs in a suit against Kern High School District (KHSD), alleging that Black and Latino students were unfairly targeted for disciplinary actions.
 The plaintiffs ultimately settled with the district on the condition that the DHF and other civil rights organizations would monitor the district to ensure it ended its discriminatory practices.
 Later, in 2018, the DHF presented a map to the KHSD outlining possible school district boundaries.
 This came after Latino organizations won a lawsuit against the district in which they argued that the original boundaries disenfranchised Latino voters in school board elections.
 As of 2023, Camila Chavez, Huerta's youngest daughter, is the executive director of the DHF.
 In 2025, the organization broke ground on the "Peace and Justice Cultural Center", a $34.8 million building in Kern County, California designed to promote civic education, community organizing, and cultural preservation.

+Rape and emotional abuse allegations against Cesar Chavez

+In March 2026, as part of a wide-ranging New York Times investigation into Cesar Chavez's pattern of sexual abuse, Huerta alleged several instances of sexual and emotional abuse by Chavez, describing assaults in 1960 and 1966.
+According to Huerta, both assaults resulted in her becoming pregnant.
+Huerta ensured that both children resulting from the assaults were, in her words, "raised by other families that could give them stable lives".
+Huerta established close relationships with these children and introduced them to their siblings, but did not disclose their alleged violent conception until 2026.
+She said she kept the secret for decades because of the political context, gender dynamics, and fear of damaging the movement.

+On March 18, 2026, Huerta made a public statement about breaking her silence after The New York Timess investigation was published.
+She attributed her coming forward to the new knowledge that others had suffered sexual abuse by Chavez.
+Huerta stated, "I have never identified myself as a victim, but I now understand that I am a survivor—of violence, of sexual abuse, of domineering men who saw me, and other women, as property, or things to control".
+According to her, it was not up to her to forgive Chavez: "You know, I think it's up to God".